sjs-code-foundry/car-servicing/README.md

 -   [ ] Refactor tabHeight const and setModalContainerHeight function (perhaps introduce delay to prevent weird behavior?)
 -   [ ] Adjust date calc in Car Stats to use date of newest record

+#### Security

+-   [ ] Implement Firestore security rules from Shopping List app to prevent frivolous entries from strangers

 #### Settings

 -   [x] Implement and get data from settings form